 The point is don’t buy more than you need, even if buying more than you need costs less than buying exactly how much you want.
 If you wanted two pairs of socks and two pairs of socks cost £4, but six pairs of socks cost £8, you should buy two pairs at £4.
 If you buy six pairs for £8, what you’ve done is to buy two pairs of socks for £4, and then another four pairs that you didn’t need for another £4 that you didn’t need to spend (plus, the £8 socks are probably cheaper per sock because they’re made from dental floss).
 If you think £4 is a fair price for two pairs of socks, just pay it, take the socks home, wear them and feel good about it.
 Even if six pairs cost £3, buying three times the amount you need only makes financial sense if you can think of something to do with the four extra pairs of socks that you now unaccountably own and *knew* you didn’t need before you even left the house.
 This is why the natural resources of the world are exhausted: uncontrolled consumption of stuff you don’t need, didn’t want and yet felt you had to buy for reasons you can’t explain.

 It breaks my heart to throw food away, even when it has gone well and truly funny.
-The high sausages described in Notes from Nonesuch made me unhappy on many levels.
+The high sausages described in Tales from the canalbank made me unhappy on many levels.

 Scottish food = awesome.

 You may want my white chocolate rice pudding recipe, but it’s better for everyone, and your waistline in particular, if you don’t have it.